But then again, it might not be.

-Normal: Mixing resin and hardener together
+Normal: Mixing resin and hardener liquids together.

-Your resin is cold.
-Sometimes, resin components can crystallize when the kit has gotten too cold.
+Sometimes, resin components can crystallize when the kit gets too cold.
 These crystals can show up as swirls or waves in resin.
-Before using the kit again, gently warm it in a warm water bath.
+Before using the kit again, warm it in a warm water bath.

-Unpublished Blog Posts of Resin Obsession, LLC © 2019 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC